JoelF-GRC/AWS-cloud-resume-challenge/README.md

 - Build and host a modern, responsive portfolio site on AWS.
 - Apply **serverless architecture** for scalability and low cost.
 - Implement **secure deployment and governance practices** aligned with ISO 27001 and NIST CSF principles.
 - Document architecture, design choices, and operational controls.
+- Secure website using AWS configurations - **block public access to S3**, implement **strict security headers and Cloud Security Policy (CSP)**, as well as **DNSSEC**.
 - Use **CI/CD** to make the site fully automated from GitHub to S3.

 ---